Awet Nftalem Kibrab

-Career
+Biography

 He was born in Eritrea, representing the country at the 2013 World Youth Championships.
 He joined the club IK Tjalve.
 Together with compatriot Senay Fissehatsion he moved to Ull/Kisa, before rejoining Tjalve in 2025.

 Kibrab began representing Norway internationally in June 2023.
-He made his international debut in a Norwegian vest at the 2023 World Athletics Road Running Championships in Riga, Latvia, where he finished eighth in the 5km in a time of 13:28.
+He made his international debut in a Norwegian vest at the 2023 World Athletics Road Running Championships in Riga, Latvia, where he finished eighth in the 5 km in a time of 13:28.

 He won the silver medal behind Frenchman Jimmy Gressier in the Half Marathon race at the 2025 European Running Championships on 12 April 2025 in Leuven, Belgium.

 In August 2025, he won his first national title, winning the 10,000 meters after a largely solo run and resultant personal best time of 28:06.36.
-In September 2025, he competed over 10,000 metres at the 2025 World Championships in Tokyo, Japan, finishing in seventeenth place.
+In September, he competed over 10,000 metres at the 2025 World Championships in Tokyo, Japan, finishing in seventeenth place.

+In December 2025 he set a Norwegian record in marathon with the time 2:04.24 at the 2025 Valencia Marathon, beating Sondre Nordstad Moen's previous record of 2:05.48 from 2017.
+The time moved him to sixth on the European all-time list.

+On 12 April, he finished fifth in 2:05:46 at the 2026 Paris Marathon.